chreliot/article-template/README.md

 ## The other functional files in this repo

+There are other files in this repo that support processing, specifically typesetting (`latexmkrc`), git and GitHub (`gitignore`), output to HTML or ODT via make4ht (`mybuild.mk4`), and build commands that will be automatically used for push-of-the-button processing in the Panic Nova text-editor for MacOS (`.nova`):

  1. A [`.gitignore`] file, to keep the git repo clean, by keeping the temporary files from being added to them.
  2. A [`.latexmk`] file, so that I can typeset with just `latexmk article` (or whatever the article name has become).
- 3. Build commands for use in the fabulous Panic Nova text editor.
+ 3. Build commands in `.nova` for use in the fabulous and fun [Panic Nova](https://nova.app) text editor.
- 4. A `mybuild.mk4` file for outputting HTML (see below).
+ 4. A `mybuild.mk4` file for outputting HTML (see [below](https://github.com/chreliot/article-template/tree/main?tab=readme-ov-file#output-to-html-or-odt)).

 ## Cloning this template to use locally